 Bumble & Bumble has been on my radar for quite some time.
 It took ages for them to reach Sweden; unlike today, where new brands seem less and less difficult to come by.
-And by the time they were easier to get my hands on, I fell into a more natural hair care routine.
-And when I stopped with that, I was misled to believe Bumble & Bumble isn’t cruelty-free.
-However, as I was scrolling through their site recently, I noticed the bunny logo next to their products!
-Maybe they just became cruelty-free, maybe they’ve always been?
+And by the time the brand got more readily available, I had fallen more into natural hair care.
+Avoiding silicones and such.
+But for the past year, I’ve gone back to more conventional products with a focus on cruelty-free brands.
+I was recently scrolling through Bumble & Bumble’s website and noticed the bunny logo next to their products!
+I had no idea, maybe they just became cruelty-free, maybe they’ve always been?
 Either way, I got so excited because I’ve always wanted to try out their cult products!
-Before caring about ingredients and animal testing-status, I did get the Bumble & Bumble Surf Spray imported by a friend from the US.
-I’ve also bought their Sumo wax for my boyfriend.
-So that’s about the only experience I have with this brand.

 Bumble & Bumble | Summer’s in the (H)AIR SET